reevee-codes/java-backend-interview-notes/README.md

   `int variable = 123;`<br>
   Any variable that is assigned once and only once, is "effectively final".

+- **what objects can be a key in hashmap**<br>
+immutable
+- **the difference between compile-time and runtime in Java**
+- Compile-time is when the Java compiler does error detection (syntax), type-checking, or semantic errors.
+If there’s a compile-time error, the compiler will not generate the .class file and will display the error in the console.
+On the other hand, runtime errors occur when your program is being executed.
+These errors are often logic errors that the compiler can’t catch.
+- Performance: Compile-time operations are done once and don’t need to be repeated, which can lead to more efficient code.
+Runtime operations happen every time the code is executed, which could impact performance if the operation is complex or time-consuming.
+- Flexibility and Polymorphism: Some programming decisions can’t be made at compile time and must be deferred to runtime.
+For example, in runtime polymorphism (OVERRIDING), the Java Virtual Machine (JVM) determines which method to call at runtime.
+This allows for more flexible and dynamic code.
+- Code Maintenance and Debugging:if you know a certain method is determined at compile time, you can look for issues in your code before it’s run4
+- **compile time vs runtime polymorphism in java**<br>
+- compile time: overloading (more  than 1 method with the same name in the class, but with different parameters)
+- runtime: overriding, when child class overrides method from parent class, JVM determines which method to run at runtime
 - **Hashcode/Equals**<br>
+- equals(): This method is used to compare two objects for equality.
+By default, it compares the memory locations of objects.
+If you want to compare objects based on their state (values), you need to override the equals() method in your class.
+The equals() method must be:
+Reflexive: An object must equal itself.
+Symmetric: x.equals(y) must return the same result as y.equals(x).
+Transitive: If x.equals(y) and y.equals(z), then also x.equals(z).
+Consistent: The value of equals() should change only if a property that is contained in equals() changes21.
+For any non-null object x, x.equals(null) should return false.

+hashCode(): This method returns an integer that represents the object’s memory address by default.
+When you store objects in a hash-based collection like HashSet, HashMap, etc., hashCode() is used to determine where to store the object.
+If two objects are equal according to the equals(Object) method, calling hashCode() on each of the two objects must produce the same integer result.

+You must override hashCode() in every class that overrides equals(). it's ok to override only hashCode() without overriding equals() as well - in practice, it’s rare to override hashCode() without also overriding equals(), because the default equals() method in the Object class only checks for reference equality, which might not be appropriate for your class
+- when you need to use your object in the hashing based collection, you must override both equals() and hashCode()
 - --------------------------------------------------------
 <h3>Spring</h3><br>
+**@SpringBootApplication**<br>
+- includes @SpringBootConfiguration(, we can now use Dependency Injection annotations like @Autowired or @Inject.), @EnableAutoConfiguration(auto-create beans from the found components.) and @ComponentScan (specify the packages that we want to be scanned.
+When you use @ComponentScan without arguments, it tells Spring to scan the current package and all of its sub-packages)
 - **Bean scopes**<br>
 - singleton - (Default) Scopes a single bean definition to a single object instance for each Spring IoC container<br>